Fracking in the United Kingdom: Opposition to and support for fracking

 which range from the nationwide Frack Off, which was engaged in the Balcombe drilling protest, to local groups such as Residents Action on Fylde Fracking, Ribble Estuary Against Fracking, NO Fracking in Sussex, Frack Free Fernhurst and The Vale Says No!
 Environmental NGOs Greenpeace, World Wide Fund for Nature (WWF) and Friends of the Earth are also against fracking.

+A group of fifty geoscientists and petroleum engineers 'from Britain's leading academic institutions' published a letter in The Guardian in support of UK shale gas in 2014.
+But 43 of these fifty scientists, based at 14 out of the 21 institutions, received hydrocarbon industry funding.